Tunable Thin Elasto-Drops: Introduction

-In this work, we introduce a new method to fabricate thin elastic capsules with controlled size and tunable effective tension.
-Our approach builds on work showing that elastic membranes strongly modify surface-wave dynamics, as demonstrated in previous studies of hydro-elastic waves on floating elastic sheets, ranging from ice-sheet analogues~\cite{auvity2025wave, schulkes1987waves} and elastic wave turbulence~\cite{vernet2025thermodynamics, deike2013nonlinear}, to optics and solid-state physics analogues \cite{domino2018dispersion, domino2020artificial, doudic2024measuring}.
-For an elastic plane sheet of thickness $h$, Young’s modulus $E$, and Poisson ratio $\nu$, the hydro-elastic wave dynamics in the small-amplitude limit are obtained by coupling the linearized Föppl–von K\'arm\'an equations describing the in-plane tension and bending response of the sheet with the Bernoulli equation for an inviscid, irrotational fluid.
+In this work, we introduce a new method to fabricate centimetric thin elastic capsules with controlled thickness and tunable effective tension.
+Our approach builds on previous studies showing that elastic membranes strongly modify surface-wave dynamics, as demonstrated in investigations of hydro-elastic waves on floating elastic sheets, ranging from ice-sheet analogues~\cite{auvity2025wave,schulkes1987waves} and elastic wave turbulence~\cite{vernet2025thermodynamics,deike2013nonlinear}, to optical and solid-state physics analogues~\cite{domino2018dispersion,domino2020artificial,doudic2024measuring}.
+For an elastic sheet of thickness $h$, Young’s modulus $E$, and Poisson ratio $\nu$, hydro-elastic wave dynamics in the small-amplitude limit are obtained by coupling the linearized Föppl–von K\'arm\'an equations describing the in-plane tension and bending response of the sheet with the Bernoulli equation for an inviscid, irrotational fluid.
 In the deep-water limit, this coupling yields the standard hydro-elastic dispersion relation $\omega(k)$~\cite{schulkes1987waves}

-where $g$ is the gravity, $T$ the in-plane tension and $D$ the bending modulus.
-The first term on the right-hand side arises from gravity, while the second and third terms reflect the contributions from in-plane tension and bending rigidity, respectively.
-For a closed elastic capsule filled with water and fully immersed in water (i.e., a neutrally buoyant capsule), the gravitational term vanishes, and the relevant in-plane tension reduces to the hoop stress of the spherical membrane.
-By measuring the dispersion relation of the waves propagating along the capsule surface through simple mechanical vibrations, we directly extract this hoop stress and thus obtain the capsule’s effective tension in a simple, non-intrusive manner.
+where $g$ is gravity, $T$ the in-plane tension and $D$ the bending modulus.
+For a closed elastic capsule filled with water and fully immersed in water, the gravitational contribution vanishes and the relevant in-plane tension reduces to the hoop stress of the spherical membrane.
+By measuring the dispersion relation of waves propagating along the capsule surface through controlled mechanical excitation, we directly extract this hoop stress and thus obtain the capsule’s effective tension in a simple, non-intrusive manner.

 \reponse{This dynamic measurement provides a complementary approach to the static mechanical tests commonly used to characterize elastic shells, such as compression or indentation experiments~\cite{risso2004compression,vella2012indentation}.
 Whereas static tests probe the local force–displacement response of the shell, the present wave-based method directly measures the global membrane tension governing the capsule dynamics.
 This enables a direct characterization of tension-dominated shells in a fully submerged configuration and provides a convenient route to establish a quantitative analogy with capillary interfaces possessing a tunable effective surface tension.}